ElemeFE/element/examples/docs/en-US/input.md

 You can get some recommended tips based on the current input.

-::: demo Autocomplete component provides input suggestions.
+:::demo Autocomplete component provides input suggestions.
 The `fetch-suggestions` attribute is a method that returns suggested input.
 In this example, `querySearch(queryString, cb)` returns suggestions to Autocomplete via `cb(data)` when suggestions are ready.
 ```html
 <el-row class="demo-autocomplete">
   <el-col :span="12">